Crotons: How To Grow And Care For Codiaeum Variegatum

 Crotons offer a splash of color to any environment.
-With thick, leathery leaves that have a shiny surface and that grow in a wide variety of colors, they’re admired as an ornamental.
-They even flower, with both male and female flowers on a given plant — but their inflorescence pales in comparison to the red, orange, yellow, black, even green or bluish-purple hues that the leaves produce.
+With thick, leathery leaves that have a shiny surface and grow in a wide variety of colors, they’re admired as an ornamental.
+Croton plants flower with both male and female flowers on a given plant — but their inflorescence pales in comparison to the red, orange, yellow, black, and even green or bluish-purple hues that the leaves produce.

-While there is an entire genus called croton, today we’re focusing on Codiaeum variegatum.
-The garden croton or variegated croton is a stunning houseplant which is widely popular, and which has tons of varieties available.
-Let’s go over everything there is to know about this particular croton species and get you started!
+While there is an entire genus called croton, today we’re focusing on C. variegatum.
+The garden croton or variegated croton is a stunning houseplant that is widely popular, and there are many croton cultivars.
+Let’s go over everything there is to know about this particular croton species – including propagating croton plants – and get you started!

 |Scientific Name||Codiaeum variegatum|

 |Light||Direct sunlight, filter harsh light and full sun|

 |Pests and Diseases||Mealy bugs, caterpillars, spider mites, scale insects, edema, root rot, anthracnose, powdery mildew, crown gall|

 Types of Croton Plants

 There are hundreds of varieties of crotons.
 Today we’ll highlight a few of my favorites.
 If none appeal to you, don’t stop looking.
 There’s many a croton variety out there with colorful foliage.
 There are tons of leaf shapes too!